 Port Hills Action Plan Progress Update - January 2019

-Today we published another update on our progress on the Port Hills Action Plan on our website(external link).
+Today we published another update on our progress on the Port Hills Action Plan on our website(external link)(external link).

 We’ve built on the progress already made on the plan, and two-thirds of all actions points in the plan have now been completed.